mmakaay/esphome-xiaomi_bslamp2/doc/configuration.md

       - packages/night_light_calibration.yaml
 ```

+Changing the fixed YAML `night_calibration` values requires rebuilding and uploading the firmware.
-Changing these values applies immediately, so the lamp can be calibrated while the night light is
+Changing the Home Assistant calibration controls applies immediately, so the lamp can be tuned while
-on.
+the night light is on.

 For development, `packages/night_light_calibration_dev.yaml` can be used instead of
 `packages/night_light_calibration.yaml`.
 It exposes raw red, green and blue attenuation inputs.
 Do